-Federal air quality laws and DOE regulations that govern the release of airborne radioactive material include 40 CFR 61 Subpart H: National Emission Standards for Hazardous Air Pollutants (NESHAPs)-part of the Clean Air Act (CAA), and DOE Order 458.1 Chg.
+Federal air quality laws and U.S. Department of Energy (DOE) regulations that govern the release of airborne radioactive material include 40 CFR 61 Subpart H: National Emission Standards for Hazardous Air Pollutants (NES-HAPs)-part of the CAA and DOE Order 458.1 Chg.
 3, Radiation Protection of the Public and the Environment.
-Under NESHAPs Subpart H, facilities that have the potential to deliver an annual radiation dose of greater than 0.1 mrem $(1 \mu Sv)$ to a member of the public must be continuously monitored for emissions.
+Under NESHAPs Subpart H, facilities that have the potential to deliver an annual radiation dose of greater than 0.1 mrem (1 μSv) to a member of the public must be continuously monitored for emissions.
 Facilities capable of delivering radiation doses below that limit require periodic, confirmatory monitoring.

-BNL has two facilities, the Brookhaven Linac Isotope Producer (BLIP) and the Target Processing Laboratory (TPL), that are continuously monitored with inline detection systems, and one inactive facility, the High Flux Beam Reactor (HFBR), where periodic monitoring is conducted.
+BNL has two active facilities, the Brookhaven Linac Isotope Producer (BLIP) which is continuously monitored with an inline detection system, and the Target Processing Laboratory (TPL) that has a particulate filter sampling system to continuously collect gross alpha and gross beta samples, and one inactive facility, the High Flux Beam Reactor (HFBR), where periodic monitoring is conducted.
 Figure 4-1 provides the locations of these monitored facilities, and Table 4-1 presents airborne release data from these facilities.
 Annual emissions from monitored facilities are discussed in the following sections of this chapter.
-The associated radiation dose estimates are presented in Chapter 8, Table 8-4.
+The associated radiation dose estimates are presented in Chapter 8, Table 8-5.